KevinSheedy/lean-git-flow/README.md

     git checkout release/2.0.0

 ## Tag Production Ready Code
 When your code is deemed production ready, tag it.
-SimplerGitFlow advocates [Semantic Versioning](http://semver.org/).
+LeanGitFlow advocates [Semantic Versioning](http://semver.org/).
 Any commit with a tag in the form **1.0.0** is deemed a released version.
 Once the code is tagged/released, there should be no more commits on that release branch.

     git tag 1.0.0 release/1.0.0